• Double-bridge static cone penetrometer

 Confirm key through

-E. During calibration, the microcomputer screen interface appears as shown in the figure:
+E. During calibration, the microcomputer screen interface is shown as in the figure:

 Instrument reading: xxxxx